stridulation-mediate-queen-cannibalism/vibration-of-fire-ant/README.md

-The sound we collected are categorized into the following folders:github.gyne, github.male, github.queen and github.worker.while the sound of worker can be distinguished as On_gyne_stridulation and distressed.
+The sounds we collected are categorized into the following folders:github.gyne, github.male, github.queen and github.worker.Among these, the worker sounds can be further distinguished as on_gyne_stridulation and distressed sounds.
+For detailed reference, these sounds can be cross-referenced with the Excel file 'github.xlsx'.
-These sounds can be cross-referenced with the Excel 'github.elsx'
+Additionally, the playback files used in the experiment are stored in the 'github.playback' folder.
+You can find the experimental setup in the provided picture.